lban2049/fastapi/.aigne/doc-smith/docs/user-guide-query-parameters.md

     return {"item_id": item_id}
 ```

-In this example, the parameter `q` is optional.
+In this case, the parameter `q` is optional.
 If the client provides it, it will be used.
 If not, its value will be `None`.

 ## Query Parameter Type Conversion